LiamArcherKiniry/gatsby-portfolio-experiment/_data/blog/2020-05-24-installation-project-collaborative-narrative.md

 #### Technologies:Javascript, PHP, CSS, HTML

 Our team designed and created an interactive installation that encouraged people come together and build a story.
 This project was part of the Transnational Workshop: Digital Creation Beyond the Screen.
-I was involved in the ideation, design, and back-end of the final product.
+I was involved in the ideation, design, and development of the final product.

 ## The Challenge